DavidGomez-dev/meddiccscorelanding/_posts/2023-01-02-affiliate-program.md

 # Meddicc Score Affiliate Program

-## Earn by Sharing Meddicc Score with Your Network
+## Earn by Sharing Meddicc Score with Your Network!

 The **Meddicc Score Affiliate Program** gives you an opportunity to earn a commission for every customer you refer to our app.
 If you’re a marketer, consultant, or growth specialist with an audience interested in improving sales qualification frameworks, this program is for you!